Trinity Catholic College, Dunedin: Name

+Overview

 Character

 The college is named after the Holy Trinity.
 It is a large central city co-educational school which serves the entire city of Dunedin as the only Catholic secondary school in that city.
 It is an integrated school with a "special character" in terms of the Private Schools Conditional Integration Act 1975.
 This special character is broadly the connection of the school with the Catholic faith.
 Preference of enrolment is given to students who have established a link with the Catholic Church through baptism or membership of a parish.
 Preference is decided by the appropriate parish priest in each case.
 A preference certificate from the student's parish is required for each student with their application for enrolment at the school.
 Under the Act, the school may enrol "non-preference" students but the enrolment of such students is restricted to 5% of the total roll.
 The College does not have an enrolment scheme (commonly called zoning) which means that there is no restriction on enrolment because of a student's location of residence.
 The main contributing schools to the college are the Catholic parish schools of Dunedin.
 Enrolments come from both urban schools and rural schools.